Mon - Sun: 24 hours.

 Time Limits For Claiming Pressure Sores Compensation

-While the 3-year limitation period is quite long, our advice is to begin your pressure sore compensation claim as soon as you can.
+While the 3-year limitation period is quite long, we would suggest starting your pressure sore compensation claim as soon as you can.
 That’s because it can take some time to collect all of the evidence needed to support your case.
 Starting your claim with only months to go might mean there’s not enough time for your solicitor to carry out all of their required tasks.

 To remove as much of your stress and financial risk as possible, the solicitors on our team provide a No Win No Fee service for any pressure sores claim that’s taken on.
 That means they can begin working on your case without you paying their fees in advance.